 12. Canned Dog Foods

 Mix a can of dog food (one with a high meat content) with an equal quantity of dog meal.
-Suitable leftovers may be added, and (especially for young dogs or small breeds) the meal may be moistened with warm milk, stock or broth.
+Suitable leftovers may be added, and (especially for young dogs or small breeds) the meal may be moistened with stock or broth.